tanayrastogi/Faster-RCNN-with-kitti/README.md

-# objec_detection
+# Faster RCNN Object Detection using Tensorflow
-Repo for trying object detection in Tensorflow on KITTI Dataset with Faster RCNN
+Repo for trying object detection in Tensorflow on KITTI Dataset with Faster RCNN for RESNET101-V1 from tensorflow model zoo.